Level 1 – Foundation Phase

 • Move more smoothly between exercises

-There is no requirement to increase intensity.
+There is no pressure to increase intensity.

 Coaching Notes